Covid-19: North faces ‘very dire situation’ warns Foster

 Northern Ireland’s First Minister has warned the North is in a “very dire situation” and action must be taken “very quickly” to halt the spread of coronavirus.

-Arlene Foster said yesterday evening (Monday) that the advice was that “we will need to take action and that we’ll need to take action very quickly.”
+Arlene Foster said on Monday that the advice was that “we will need to take action and that we’ll need to take action very quickly.”

 She also said discussions would take place with the police “to see what more we can do in relation to enforcement.”

-An emergency meeting of the Executive was continuing late last night (Monday) as ministers discussed the introduction of further restrictions to limit the spread of coronavirus.
+An emergency meeting of the Executive was continuing late on Monday night as ministers discussed the introduction of further restrictions to limit the spread of coronavirus.

 Announcing a strict lockdown and the closure of schools in England in a televised address on Monday night, the UK prime minister, Boris Johnson, said “similar steps” were being taken in Northern Ireland, Scotland and Wales.